A01637071/OnRobot_RG2FT_ROS2_Driver/README.md

 # OnRobot-RG2FT-ROS

+If you are looking for a ROS2 Driver, try this one: https://github.com/fraunhoferhhi/Ros2-OnRobot-RG2-FT

 This repository contains an unofficial ROS driver for the OnRobot RG2-FT Gripper.
 The driver enables you to control and monitor the gripper's state through publisher and subscriber interfaces.
 Additionally, a gripper action server is provided, which can be integrated with MoveIt for motion planning.

 The OnRobot RG2-FT Gripper is equipped with force torque sensors and proximity sensors on its fingertips.
 This driver reads and publishes this sensor data as ROS messages.